 Random hammering applies the hammer strikes irregularly all over the cymbal surface.
 This lowers the profile and pitch, reduces and darkens overtones, adds dryness and increases the amount of warmth and body of its sound.
 Symmetrical hammering applies hammering strikes in organized patterns over the surface of the cymbal.
 This heightens the profile of the cymbal, raises its pitch and increases the brightness and overall color of its sound.
 Over-hammered cymbals receive additional hammer strikes after they are lathed.
 This further reduces overtones, adds dryness and shortens decay.

 Applied during the final lathing stage.
 They facilitate the escape of sound energy from the cymbal.
 Larger, deeper tonal grooves open up the cymbal sound.
 Fine, shallow grooves "sweeten" the sound.
-Cymbals with no tonal grooves (unlathed) have fewer overtones as some of the sound is "trapped",
+Cymbals with no tonal grooves (unlathed) have fewer overtones as some of the sound is "trapped", enhancing Ride qualities.

 Stick selection can greatly influence your cymbal sound.
 See our stick selection for more details